Lewis and Clark in Kentucky- Henderson

 In the modern era, Henderson County continues to flourish as a vibrant community.
 It embraces its historical roots while also embracing new opportunities for economic growth.
 The county is known for its natural beauty, including the scenic Ohio Riverfront and numerous parks and recreational areas.
 Today, Henderson County remains a thriving part of western Kentucky, with a strong sense of community and a dedication to preserving its rich history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Henderson County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Henderson County, Kentucky.

 • 1799 - Henderson County was established on April 20, 1799.